MCP Human Responses (Physical & Psychological Health, Consumption) Resources

 Remember the Population Bomb?
 It’s Still Ticking (New York Times, 2017)

 Key Question 3.
-How does consumption impact global warming/climate change?
+What is consumption and how does it impact global warming and climate change?

 Climate-Friendly Food Is Easier Than We Think (March 27, 2021) Edwina Hughes, Richard Waite and Gerard Pozzi, World Resources Institute.